What are Debtor Rights?

 Debtor rights in Bankruptcy law are very clear and must be followed.
 Debtors are protected by the Bankruptcy Code.
-You cannot continue to keep contacting someone who owes you money.
+You cannot be contacted by someone to whom you owe money.
 Needless to say, threatening debtors is unlawful.

 As soon as a Debtor files bankruptcy, their rights are protected.
 Notice is given to all your creditors and they cannot contact you directly.

-Below is an example of a creditor that paid punitive damages to the Debtor for not following bankruptcy law procedures.
+- Below is an example of a creditor that had to pay punitive damages to the debtor for not following bankruptcy law procedures.

 - The person alleged that his friend stole $2,000.00 from his backpack while hiking